Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Non-Asymptotic Analysis For Sticky Track-and-Stop

-In this section, we continue by presenting the finite-confidence analysis of Sticky Track-and-Stop.
-As for \tas, we will rely on \Cref{ass:subgauss} and \Cref{ass:bounded}.
+In this section, we present the finite-confidence analysis of \stas.
+As for \tas, we will rely on \Cref{ass:subgauss,ass:bounded}.
 Furthermore, for reasons similar to those discussed above, we consider a slightly modified version of \stas that incorporates a projection into its sampling rule.
 Specifically, the algorithm computes $\bm\omega(s) \in \bm\omega^{\star}(\tilde{\bm\mu}(s), \neg i_s)$.\footnote{Using the same argument that we discussed in \Cref{sec:finite-confidence}, it is possible to analyze the version of \stas that does not use projection.
-Specifically, this leads to a finite-confidence result that differs from the one of \Cref{theo:stas-finite-confidence} only by an additional term $T_{\Mcal}$ (defined as in \Cref{eq:t-mcal}).} The following theorem summarizes our result (the full proof is provided in \Cref{app:stas}).
+The sample complexity results differ only by the additional term $T_{\mathcal{M}}$.} The following theorem summarizes our result.

 \begin{theorem}[Non-Asymptotic Bound for Sticky-\tas] Suppose that \Cref{ass:subgauss} and \Cref{ass:bounded} hold.
 Let $\epsilon_{\bm\mu} > 0$ be any number such that, for all $\bm\mu': \|\bm\mu - \bm\mu'\|_{\infty} \le \epsilon_{\bm\mu}$, it holds that $i_F(\bm\mu') \subseteq i_F(\bm\mu) \cup (\Ical \setminus i^{\star}(\bm\mu))$, and let $T_{\bm\mu} \in \Naturals$ be defined as follows: